News and Updates

 Deep subsurface Rock, Fluids and Gas

-Research will evaluate molecular, isotopic, geochemical, microbial, noble gas and physical characterization of core, fluids and gases.
+Molecular, isotopic, geochemical, microbial, noble gas, and physical characterization of core, fluids, and gases.

 Geophysical and Geochemical